Calculating your AHP tonnages?

 • A child uses, on average, 4.6 nappies/diapers per day or around 33 per week( source EDANA)

 • Environment Agency estimates weight of average used nappy/diaper at 230gms.

 • We can estimate that 6 kgs of disposable nappy/diaper waste is generated each week per child

 Knowing that EDANA, the trade body representing the non-wovens industry, calculates that children are in nappies/diapers for 30 months on average and with population data, the average weekly nappy/diaper waste arisings can be assessed.

 Incontinence pads and pants

 Current evidence, gathered for the Fourth International Consultation on Incontinence, regarding urinary incontinence indicate that between 25-45% of adult women are affected and around half as many men.
 Pregnancy, childbirth, diabetes and increased body mass index are associated with an increased risk of urinary incontinence.
-Some 10% of children aged seven, 3% of 11 -12 year olds and 1% of 16 – 17 year olds are not dry at night.

 The Continence Foundation of Australia report that 70% fewer people experience some degree of faecel incontinence compared to urinary incontinence.

 Knowaste’s work with the waste from the nursing home sector and logistics companies who specialise in this waste, have identified that the average weight of adult incontinence products are typically 60% heavier than an average infant product, weighing c.
 320gms per unit.
 But this product stream, coming typically from an over 65’s age group, represents a small fraction of total incontinence use among the community–dwelling population.